Peter Quilter: International success

 Quilter's other major hit Glorious! also received its debut production in 2005, opening at Birmingham Repertory Theatre and transferring in November 2005 to the Duchess Theatre in the West End of London.
 The production starred the much loved comedy actress Maureen Lipman, was directed by Alan Strachan and produced by impresario Michael Codron.
 Glorious! told the story of Florence Foster Jenkins, the worst singer in the world.
 It ran in London for six months and over 200 performances.
 The play was nominated for the Laurence Olivier Award as Best New Comedy.
 Glorious! made its North American debut at Theatre Calgary and had its first foreign language production at the Helsinki City Theatre, under the title Suurenmoista!

 Glorious! has since played in over 30 countries to an estimated audience of two million people.
 In 2008 Quilter created a three-actor version which premiered at the Fulton Opera House, Philadelphia and also played to great success in Rio de Janeiro and Madrid.
 One of the most popular productions has been in Poland ("Boska") starring the legendary Krystyna Janda.
 The production has visited Chicago and New York, has toured to all major polish cities, and been broadcast live on national television.
 In recent years, new productions have opened in Bratislava, Caracas, Vienna, Kiev, Belgrade, Riga, Johannesburg, Budapest and Toronto.

-In 2016 his 3-actor play 4000 Days opened at the Park Theatre in London starring Alistair McGowan.
-The play has had further productions in Hamburg, Sao Paulo, Pennsylvania and Prague.
+In 2016 his 3-actor play 4000 Days opened at the Park Theatre in London starring Alistair McGowan, Daniel Weyman and Maggie Ollerenshaw.
+The play has had further productions in Hamburg, Sao Paulo, Pennsylvania, Prague and Chicago.
 It toured throughout Germany in 2019 and again in 2022.

-In 2020, his comedy "The Hill" had its premiere at the Divadlo Ungelt in Prague and in 2021, his 2-actor comedy "Snowbound" had its premiere productions on national tours of Russia and Italy.
-His new all-female show "Step By Step" will debut in various countries in 2022, including anticipated runs in Barcelona and Madrid.
+In 2020, his comedy The Hill had its premiere at the Divadlo Ungelt in Prague and in 2021, his 2-actor comedy "Snowbound" had its premiere productions on national tours of Russia and Italy.
+His all-female show "Step By Step" made its debut in various countries in 2022, including runs in Barcelona and Madrid and a national tour of Holland.
+Meanwhile his 2-actor comedy “Duets” has played in 20 countries and has been running for over two years in Brazil.
+His latest play “The Dating Game” will have premiere productions in the 2024/25 season in Warsaw, Prague, Rio de Janeiro and Berlin.